-With Split View and iPad OS, you can be more productive than ever.
+With Split Screen on iPad (also called multitasking), you can be more productive than ever.
 Work on two things side by side on your iPad, then quickly switch between projects whenever you need to.
-In this tutorial, we’ll show you how to open multiple windows of the same app, use two apps side by side, and exit Split View.
+In this tutorial, we’ll teach you all about iPad multitasking – how to open multiple windows of the same app, use two apps side by side, and how you can exit Split View on iPad.

 - Let’s say you’re working in Notes and it would be helpful to look at two notes at the same time.
 To do this, select a note from the sidebar and drag it to either side of the screen.

-- This is Split View.
+- This is Split View on iPad.
 You can edit each of these notes on their own.
 Drag the divider to adjust how much space each side takes up.

 - Need to look at another note?
 Slide one finger up from the bottom edge of the screen until the Dock appears, then release.